-For fiscal 2011, Military related sales represented 59% (57% for fiscal 2010 and 50% for fiscal year 2009) of the Corporation's total consolidated sales.
+For fiscal 2012, Military related sales represented 55% (59% for fiscal 2011 and 57% for fiscal 2010) of the Corporation's total consolidated sales.

 ITEM 4: DIVIDENDS

 Over the last five years, the Corporation did not pay any dividends on its Common Shares, First Preferred Shares and Second Preferred Shares.
 The Corporation does not intend to pay dividends on any of its securities in the foreseeable future.